reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 # Multimodal Behavioral Anomalies Detection

-This repository contains an algorithm for detecting anomalies in facial expressions and body language over the timeline of a video.
+The purpose of this tool is to detect anomalies in facial expressions and body language over the timeline of a video.
 The tool extracts faces and postures from video frames, detects unique facial features and body postures, and analyzes them to identify anomalies using time series analysis, specifically utilizing a variational autoencoder (VAE) approach.

 ## Practical Applications